mikeohlas/lt-draft-stats/README.md

- Combines data from lithuanian military recruiting website (https://www.karys.lt/) and periodically generates a static webpage displaying statistics of the draft.
+ Combines data from military recruiting website (https://www.karys.lt/) and periodically generates a static webpage displaying statistics of the draft.

 ##### statistics calulated & displayed:
 * sums of each status